iceberg

 When will donated securities be credited to a giving account?

 Securities traded on an exchange are reflected in a giving account balance upon sale and settlement of the securities.
 Securities that are received in good order are sold at the discretion of T. Rowe Price Charitable, typically the next business day.
-Stock contributions generally settle three days after receipt, and mutual fund contributions generally settle two days after receipt.
-In both cases, net proceeds would reflect in an account balance the business day after settlement.
+Securities generally settle two days after receipt.
+Net proceeds would reflect in an account balance the business day after settlement.
 Note, the net proceeds amount equals the actual selling price of the securities minus any brokerage and other fees associated with the sale.
 Due to market fluctuation, this value may be more or less than the value of the securities on the day of donation.

-Example stock contribution timeline, for illustrative purposes only:
+Example of contribution timeline, for illustrative purposes only:

-• Thursday-Settlement of net proceeds and purchase into Charitable pool(s)
+• Wednesday - Settlement of net proceeds and purchase into Charitable pool(s).

-• Friday-Giving account balance reflects investment of net proceeds
+• Thursday - Giving account balance reflects investment of net proceeds.

 Close